paul-hammant/qdox/README.md

 2026: Teams relying on QDox should probably migrate to [JavaParser](https://github.com/javaparser/javaparser), or [Spoon](https://spoon.gforge.inria.fr/), [Rewrite](https://github.com/openrewrite/rewrite), or [Roaster](https://github.com/forge/roaster) which all have active development still.

-QDox is a high speed, small footprint parser for fully extracting class/interface/method definitions (including annotations, parameters, param names).
+QDox **was** a high speed, small footprint parser for fully extracting class/interface/method definitions (including annotations, parameters, param names).
 It is designed to be used by active code generators or documentation tools.

 Not so relevant anymore, but it also processes JavaDoc @tags